rayaman/multi/README.md

 We did it!
 1	2	3</br>

 # Changes
+Updated from 1.7.1 to 1.7.2
+Moved updaters, loops, and alarms into the init.lua file.
+I consider them core features and they are referenced in the init.lua file so they need to exist there.
+Threaded versions are still separate though.
+Added another example file
+Updated from 1.7.0 to 1.7.1 Bug fixes only
 Updated from 1.6.0 to 1.7.0
 Modified: multi.intergration.lanesManager.lua
 It is now in a stable and simple state Works with the latest lanes version!
 Tested with version 3.11 I cannot promise that everything will work with eariler versions.
 Future versions are good though.